Spartan Writing Camp Staff

 Elana Waugh

-Elana Waugh currently teaches K-1 STEAM at Wilkshire Early Childhood Center in Haslett.
-During her 26 year teaching career, she has taught students at all grade levels K-5.
-She has been involved with the Red Cedar Writing Project since 2015 and has been teaching Spartan Writing Camp since 2016.
+Elana Waugh currently teaches Young Fives-1 STEAM and Art at Wilkshire Early Childhood Center in Haslett.
+During her 28 year teaching career, she has taught students at all grade levels K-5.
+She has been involved with the Red Cedar Writing Project since 2016 and has been teaching Spartan Writing Camp since 2017.
 Elana loves all things art and tries to incorporate as much as she can into her sessions.
 She enjoys reading, exploring nature, and being creative with her husband and three children.

 Mary Wilkinson

-Mary Wilkinson lives with her husband and two cats in East Lansing, Michigan, She received her undergraduate and graduate degrees from Michigan State University.
+Mary Wilkinson lives with her husband and her cat Abbott in East Lansing, Michigan, She received her undergraduate and graduate degrees from Michigan State University.
 Mary is a retired teacher and has taught children from preschool to 6th grade.
 She’s been a National Writing Project Consultant since 2012 and loves writing each summer with Spartan Writing Campers.
-In her spare time she enjoys traveling, reading, photography, painting, riding her bike and especially writing about her sassy cats.
+In her spare time she enjoys traveling, reading, photography, making pottery, painting, riding her bike and especially writing about her sassy cat.

 Jen Garmon